The Music Department at Colchester Royal Grammar School aims to follow the Every Child Matters agenda in Music.

 CRGSA, provided funds for the purchase of tenor and baritone saxophones which are in regular use by the Big Band and two Saxophone Ensembles.

-We are proud to be able to offer our pupils every possible opportunity for instrumental and vocal learning outside the music curriculum.
-Lessons are arranged for pupils through Essex Music Services and with private tutors, taking place throughout the school day in the many teaching rooms in Elyanore House.
+We are proud to be able to offer our students every possible opportunity for instrumental and vocal learning outside the music curriculum.
+Lessons are arranged for students through Essex Music Services and with private tutors, taking place throughout the school day in the many teaching rooms in Elyanore House.

 frequent performance opportunities that arise throughout the school year.

 Students who wish to learn a large instrument such as the organ or harpsichord are offered the opportunity to book practice time on one of the school instruments.

 The school is pleased to act as an examination centre for the Associated Boards of the Royal Schools of Music.
 The Music Department assists with preparation for these exams, offering students Aural and Theory classes as well as holding “Scales Week” to ensure that our students have the best chance of success and are confident when they come to perform in front of an examiner.
 Tutors also arrange for students to be entered for Trinity Guildhall and Rock School exams where appropriate.